jbprek/KubeWorks/CKAD/exercises/dgkanatsios/core-concepts-sol1.md

 2. Create the pod that was just described using YAML
 3. Create a busybox pod (using kubectl command) that runs the command "env".
-Run it and see the output ~~k run --image busybox -restart=Never --command --env~~ k run busybox --image busybox --restart=Never -rm -it --command -- env
+Run it and see the output ~~k run --image busybox -restart=Never --command --env~~ k run busybox --image busybox --restart=Never -rm -it
 4. Create a busybox pod (using YAML) that runs the command "env".
 Run it and see the output
 5. Get the YAML for a new namespace called 'myns' without creating it
 6. Get the YAML for a new ResourceQuota called 'myrq' with hard limits of 1 CPU, 1G memory and 2 pods without creating it